North American blizzard of 2006: Massachusetts

 The most serious coastal problems were in Massachusetts.
 The heaviest snow was in the central part of the state, where snow amounts of up to 20 in were reported.
 Coastal areas, particularly around Nantucket, saw lesser amounts (approximately 12") as it was mixed with sleet at times, but winds of up to 60 mph whipped up the ocean with storm surges of 2 to 3 ft and led to some coastal flooding, plus offshore waves of up to 25 ft.
 Logan International Airport in Boston and Barnstable municipal airport in Hyannis on Cape Cod saw over 90% of their flights cancelled at the peak of the storm.

 There were no power outages, despite the conditions.
 There was one death; a tree fell onto a pickup truck in Billerica, killing the driver.
 Strong winds across the state caused $1.9 million in damage (2006 USD).

 New Jersey

-The impact of the blizzard in northern New Jersey was strong enough to stop the New Jersey Transit bus service between 7:30 a.m. and 4:00 p.m., although trains continued to run (with some delays).
+The impact of the blizzard in North Jersey was strong enough to stop the New Jersey Transit bus service between 7:30 a.m. and 4:00 p.m., although trains continued to run (with some delays).
 Many roads remained closed.
 Businesses were closed for most of the day.
 16,000 people were without power in the state.
 Central and northeastern New Jersey saw the brunt of the storm due to heavy banding through the night into the morning: 21 in of snow fell at Newark Airport and 27" fell in Rahway.
 The first Wicked Faire took place as scheduled.